akuhara/MC3deconv/README.md

 ### Terms of use
 * Please cite the following paper when you publish an article or making presentation using this method.
+** T. Akuhara, M. Bostock, A. Plourde, M. Shinohara (2019) Beyond Receiver Functions: Green's Function Estimation by Trans-Dimensional Inversion and Its Application to OBS Data, accepted by JGR: Solid Earth
 * Also, make it clear that where readers or audiences can download this program package: you may put the link to the Github repository (https://github.com/akuhara/MC3deconv).